slackhq/slack-api-docs/index_rtm.md

 [rate limits](/docs/rate-limits).
 Clients should not send more than one message per second sustained.
 If you do you may receive an error message or be disconnected.

+## What's a WebSocket?

+[WebSockets](https://en.wikipedia.org/wiki/WebSocket) are a standard way to open a long-lived bi-directional communication channel with a server over TCP.
+It's the protocol used when connecting to our [RTM API](/rtm).
+Many [contributions from our community](/community) support the particulars of connecting to Slack via a WebSocket.